regine/meltmodel/install.md

     * After Xcode has finished installing, one further step is needed to install the command-line tools:

         - Open Xcode.
-Open the menu Xcode > Prefrences
+Open the menu Xcode > Preferences

-        - Open the Downloads tab in the Prefrences
+        - Open the Downloads tab in the Preferences

         - In the Downloads list, select Command Line Tools, and push the install button

 2. We use [CMake](cmake.org) to configure MeltMod's build.
-You may either install CMake from their [website](http://www.cmake.org/cmake/resources/software.html), or using your choise of package managers for OS X, i.e. [Homebrew](mxcl.github.com/homebrew/), [Fink](http://www.finkproject.org/) or [MacPorts](http://www.macports.org/).
+You may either install CMake from their [website](http://www.cmake.org/cmake/resources/software.html), or using your choice of package managers for OS X, i.e. [Homebrew](mxcl.github.com/homebrew/), [Fink](http://www.finkproject.org/) or [MacPorts](http://www.macports.org/).
 If you're already using a package manager, we recommend you use it to install CMake